Frequently asked questions

 If you cannot provide any of the above as evidence of your eligibility, you may use the Eligibility Declaration Form.

-Make sure your details are up to date with Medicare.
+If you are a domestic student or staff member and are registered or eligible for Medicare, please make sure your details are up to date with Medicare.
 You can do this using either your:

 If you don’t have your account set up, you can: